 Majority of Canadians use their tax return to pay down debt and save

-(TORONTO, ON) — Tax procrastinators might be finding themselves in a panic with the filing deadline approaching, but there are many wise and organized Canadians out there who have long since filed and received a tax refund.
-In early April, Revenue Canada announced that more than half of the Canadians who have filed their returns received an average refund of nearly $1,700.
+(TORONTO, ON) — Tax procrastinators might be finding themselves in a panic with the filing deadline approaching.
+There are many wise and organized Canadians out there who have long since filed and received a tax refund.
+Revenue Canada announced that more than half of the Canadians who filed their returns received an average refund of $1,700.

 Receiving that much money from the government might feel like a mini lottery win – and plenty of people plan to treat it as such.
 This week, TD Canada Trust released survey results showing that nearly one-third of Canadians plan to use their tax refund on big-ticket items or discretionary spending.